pythonspeed/pip-compile-in-docker/README.md

 > Note that everything I'm discussing here is focused on applications; libraries are a whole different story.

+On the one hand, you want your builds to be reproducible: whenever you package or install your software, it should install the same dependencies.
+Pinning your dependencies to specific versions is how you do this, and you want to pin all dependencies, including dependencies-of-dependencies.

+On the other hand, you need to update your dependencies... and a fully pinned set of dependencies is a pain in the ass to update, since it is overly constrained.

-Every application really requires two different sets of dependency
+Thus, every application really requires two different sets of dependency description files:
-descriptions:

 1. The logical, direct dependencies.
 For example, "this needs at least Flask 1.0 to run".